-Inter-Island Carriers: Traveling within the Virgin Islands, Puerto Rico and neighboring Caribbean islands is easy with the use of inter island carriers.
-Fly to Puerto Rico from the US mainland and make a connection from Puerto Rico to St. Thomas or to St. Croix.
-Visit St. Croix from St. Thomas in minutes or visit other neighboring islands.
+Traveling within the Virgin Islands, Puerto Rico and neighboring Caribbean islands is easy with the use of inter island carriers.
+Fly to Puerto Rico from the US mainland and make a connection from Puerto Rico to St. Thomas or St. Croix.
+Visit St. Croix from St. Thomas in minutes, or visit other neighboring islands.

-Day trips to St. Thomas, St. Croix, Vieques, Mayaguez, Tortola, Culebra, Virgin Gorda, Anguilla, and Nevis are a breeze when you fly Cape Air.
+Day trips to St. Thomas, St. Croix, Vieques, Mayaguez, Tortola, Culebra and Virgin Gorda are a breeze when you fly Cape Air.
 Enjoy the view, you'll be there in minutes, with over 100 flights a day to choose from.
 For connecting flights, our partnerships with major airlines mean less waiting, simpler ticketing, and faster check-thrus.
 Cape Air, Your Wings in the Caribbean.
 Book online at www.capeair.com or call us 800-CAPE-AIR (U.S).

 Getting to St. John & Water Island

 Neither St. John nor Water Island have airports.
 The nearest airport is on St. Thomas.
-To visit these islands from the US mainland one must fly to St. Thomas then take a taxi to the ferry terminal/dock and take an inter-island ferry to the final destination.
-Regular, reliable, inexpensive ferry service is available to both islands from St. Thomas.
+To visit these islands from the US mainland, one must fly to St. Thomas, then take a taxi to the ferry terminal/ dock, and take an inter-island ferry to the final destination.
+Regular, reliable, and inexpensive ferry service is available to both islands from St. Thomas.